Richard Warren Aguilera

 - Born December 31, 1961 in San Gabriel, CA USA

-Originally selected by the St. Louis Cardinals as a third baseman in the 37th round of the 1980 amateur draft out of high school - where he was MVP as a junior and senior - Aguilera opted instead to attend Brigham Young University, where he became a pitcher.
-He was then signed as a third round pick in the 1983 amateur draft by the New York Mets and scout Roy Partee.
+Originally selected by the St. Louis Cardinals as a third baseman in the 37th round of the 1980 amateur draft out of high school (where he was MVP as a junior and senior) Aguilera opted instead to attend BYU, where he became a pitcher.
+He was signed as a third round pick in the 1983 amateur draft by the New York Mets and scout Roy Partee.
 He reached the majors in June 1985 and soon was a member of the Mets rotation.
-He found immediate success, going 3-1 with a 0.89 ERA in 5 July starts, and ended the year with a 10-7 record and 3.24 ERA while hitting an impressive .278.
+He found immediate success, going 3-1 with a 0.89 ERA in five July starts, and ended the year with a 10-7 record and 3.24 ERA while hitting an impressive .278.

 - 3-time AL All-Star (1991-1993)

 - NL Winning Percentage Leader (1987)